Fast radio bursts at the dawn of the 2020s: Recent observational breakthroughs

-With roughly 20 precision localisations now in hand, FRB localisation and host galaxy association is becoming relatively routine.
-However, our ability to associate the most distant FRBs to host galaxies is limited by the precision of the localisations themselves and the chance coincidence probability.
-For example, for one particularly distant FRB, \citet{law_2020_apj} are only able to identify two potential host galaxies, despite the high precision localisation of this source.
+With close to two dozen precision localisations now in hand, FRB host galaxy associations are becoming relatively routine.
+However, our ability to associate the most distant FRBs to host galaxies is limited by the precision of the localisations themselves and the resulting chance coincidence probability.
+For example, for one particularly distant FRB, \citet{law_2020_apj} are only able to identify two potential host galaxies, perhaps neither of which is the true host, despite the high precision localisation of this source.